-A return must be filed by every citizen or resident of the United States (including a minor) who had \$500 or more gross income in 1945.
+A return must be filed by every citizen or resident of the United States (including a minor) who had \$500 or more gross income in 1947

 In deciding whether you must file a return, you should exclude from your income any items which are wholly exempt from tax.
 The principal wholly exempt items are listed on this page under the heading "Exclusions From Gross Income."
-For instance, the first \$1,500 of active-service pay received each year by a member of the armed forces is exempt from tax.
-Consequently, most members of the armed forces are not required to file returns.
+For instance, the active-service pay received by the enlisted personnel of the armed forces is exempt from tax.
+Consequently, most members of the armed forces are not required to file returns

-Joint Return .--- A husband and wife may make a joint return even though one has no income.
+Joint Return.---A husband and wife may make a joint return even though one has no income.
 In a joint return the aggregate income, deductions, and credits are treated as though husband and wife were one person.
 Exemptions are allowed for both.
 A joint return must be signed by both husband and wife.

-Income under \$500.-A single person with less than \$500 income should file a return to get a refund of tax withheld.
+Income under \$500.-A single person with less than \$500 income should file a return to get a refund if tax was withheld.
 A married person with less than \$500 income should always file a joint return with husband or wife to get the lesser tax or larger refund for the couple.